greg0ire/highway-to-shell/index.md

 Here is an example of how you can build your own little Node JS command line interface using readline.
 Using that library means you can use the same shortcuts that are also used in other CLI programs.
+We will see a few of them later.

 ---